Thavarshan/cerberus/README.md

 ### Authentication

-There is only one way to authenticate through MacroActivists API.
+There is only one way to authenticate through Cerberus API.
 Requests that require authentication will return `401 invalid token/signature`.
 This is to show the validity of the authorization token used.

 #### JWT Token (sent in header)